What does a Pediatric Cardiologist do?

 Pediatric Cardiology programs have used ERAS since 2011 and the field changed to the Fall match starting in 2018.
-ERAS applications are available August 1st with rank lists due in November.
-Match results are released in mid-December.
+ERAS applications are available early July with rank lists due in November.
+Match results are released in early December.
 The interview cycle varies from program-to-program but has typically occurs from late August through mid-November of the year preceding the intended fellowship start date.
 Information about the match can be found at the NRMP website.
 For match statistics, click here.

 Pediatric Cardiology is the most clinically diverse subspecialty of pediatrics.
 From the infant to the young adult, from the critically ill to the competitive athlete, from the bench to the bedside, Pediatric Cardiology provides the opportunity for you to craft the practice of medicine that will be both satisfying and rewarding.

 For more information about Pediatric Cardiology, visit these websites:

 American Academy of Pediatrics Section on Cardiology and Cardiac Surgery

 Below is a list of suggested (not mandatory) rotations that a resident could consider if they are planning to apply in this particular subspecialty.
 This is not meant to be an all-inclusive curriculum, but rather a list to create a program that fits a resident’s individual needs.

 - Pathology – cardiac if possible

 - GI – particularly liver function and bowel motility

 - Neurodevelopment – outcomes